CTTDeveloperTeam/CTT-MNGUIDE/readme.md

-# [Cryptoinvest](http://cryptoinvestcoin.io/) - Taking masternodes investement game to next Level.
+# [Cryptoinvest](http://cryptoinvestcoin.io/) - Taking masternodes investment Game to next Level.

 Shell script to install a cryptoinvest Masternode on a Linux server running Ubuntu 16.04.
 Use it on your own risk.
 ***